-- some reports suggest that a multilocular appearance with internal septa on T2 images to cyst in the retrorectal being unique feature of to tail-gut cyst 6
+- some reports suggest that a multilocular appearance with internal septa on T2 images to a cyst in the retrorectal being a unique feature of to tail-gut cyst 6

 - T1: high signal components may occur due to the presence of mucinous material, high protein content, or associated intracystic haemorrhage